soxueren/atsd/api/sql/examples/regularize.md

 ### `value` Filter

+The `WITH INTERPOLATE` clause modifies how values are compared in the `WHERE` clause.

-value condition in which the `WHERE` clause is applied to interpolated values.
+If the `WITH INTERPOLATE` clause is included in the query, the value condition compares interpolated values instead of raw values.

 ```sql
 SELECT datetime, value